Space shuttle Columbia's second life - as a cautionary tale

 Pieces of Columbia's heat shield, including wing panels and protective thermal tiles, are among the most requested items for study from the archive.

 Upon request, NASA lends specific components to researchers and educational institutes for analysis.
-In addition to NASA field centers and aerospace companies, program participants include Caterpillar, the Colorado School of Mines and Ohio State University.
+In addition to NASA field centers and aerospace companies, program participants include Caterpillar (CAT.N), the Colorado School of Mines and Ohio State University.

 By understanding the dynamics of flight and how specific parts of Columbia were impacted, the hope is engineers will be able to design safer ships in the future.